KlevGG/TrackerScreenshot/README.md

 - Add your username on `username.name_keys()` and your password on `password.name_keys()`.
 - Make sure to repeat the steps above for each tracker you would like to screenshot.

+## Use Edge Instead of Chrome

+If you like to run it using Edge, you need to do the following changes.
+Before editing, we recommend using Chrome.
+- Remove line 3 and 4: `from selenium.webdriver.chrome.options import Options` - `from webdriver_manager.chrome import ChromeDriverManager`.
+- Add the following instead: `from selenium.webdriver.edge.service import Service as EdgeService` and `from webdriver_manager.microsoft import EdgeChromiumDriverManager`
+- Remove line 10 and 11: `options = Options()` - `options.headless = False`.
+- Remove line 14: `driver = webdriver.Chrome(ChromeDriverManager().install(), options=options)`
+- Replace it with `driver = webdriver.Edge(service=EdgeService(EdgeChromiumDriverManager().install()))`.

 This script was tested on two Windows 10 machines.